How Cognitive Dissonance Relates to Relationships

 - Not approached at all

 Group 1 said they liked the researcher more than either groups 2 or 3.
 While an impersonal request decreases liking (group 2), a personal request increases it.

 In a similar way, people tend to dislike their victims more after they have victimized them.
 It’s even easier to hate our victims if we de-humanize them.
 Committing wartime atrocities when you like and value your victims causes immense dissonance.

-Cognitive dissonance can account for behavioural and attitudinal shifts in many different domains.
+Cognitive dissonance can account for behavioral and attitudinal shifts in many different domains.
 Consider a man who regards himself as being environmentally responsible.
 Now imagine that he has just bought a new car which he later finds out has poor mileage.
-The inconsistency here is that: A) It’s important to the man to be environmentally conscious (attitude); and B) He is driving a car that isn’t environmentally friendly (behaviour).
+The inconsistency here is that: A) It’s important to the man to be environmentally conscious (attitude); and B) He is driving a car that isn’t environmentally friendly (behavior).
 In order to reduce the dissonance he can do a few things: